-Consistent with the DCA, 1997, exemption of the first two Additional Residential Units, this program exemptswaives development charges for the third Additional Residential Unit from Development Charges.
+Consistent with the DCA, 1997, exemption of the first two Additional Residential Units, this program waives development charges for the third Additional Residential Unit.
 This program supports the City's four units as of right policies and Zoning permissions.

 5.7 Tax Increment Equivalent Grant (TIEG) Program